papihub/drlnd_continuous_control/README.md

 ## Success criteria:
 Our agent must get an average of +30 reward over 100 consecutive episodes.
 After each episode, we get the mean reward (average of rewards from all 20 agents).
-We need to an the avearage of this mean reward to be > +30 over 100 consecutive episodes.
+We need avearage of this mean reward to be > +30 over 100 consecutive episodes.

 ## Instructions to train the agent:
 Install the dependencies above.